zhetai/motia/packages/snap/README.md

 For full documentation, visit [our docs.](https://motia.dev/docs)

 ## Help
-For questions and support please use the [official Discord channel](https://discord.gg/7rXsekMK).
+For questions and support, please use the [official Discord channel](https://discord.gg/7rXsekMK).
 The issue list of our Github repo is exclusively for bug reports and feature requests.

 ## Contributing